juliosolisar/project_template/README.md

 - `analysis`
   - Code analysing clean data from stored in `~Dropbox/.../06_data/output/`
   - Can generate output which is also saved on `~Dropbox/.../06_data/output/`

+To make code reproducible:

+1. Create an Rproject at the top of the repo folder (i.e., at the same level of this README file)

+2. Modify the .Renviron file to point into the Dropbox or other folder containing the data